DNSCrypt/dnscrypt-proxy/README.md

 ### Installing as a system service (Windows, Linux, MacOS)

 With administrator privileges, type `dnscrypt-proxy -service install` to register dnscrypt-proxy as a system service, and `dnscrypt-proxy -service start` to start it.

+On Windows, this is not even required: you can just double-click on `server-install.bat` to install the service.

 Done.
 It will automatically start at boot.